Jmevorach/openemr-on-eks/docs/TESTING_GUIDE.md

-# OpenEMR EKS Testing Guide
+# OpenEMR on EKS Testing Guide

 This guide covers the comprehensive testing strategy for the OpenEMR EKS deployment project, including automated CI/CD tests, pre-commit hooks, and manual testing procedures.